Brendon-Hablutzel/wit-ai-rs/README.md

+# wit_ai_rs
-# An unofficial Rust crate for interacting with the wit.ai API
+## An unofficial Rust crate for interacting with the wit.ai API

-It acts as a wrapper for the [wit.ai](https://wit.ai/) HTTP api, containing functions and types for interacting with the API programmatically.
+This crate acts as a wrapper for the [wit.ai](https://wit.ai/) HTTP API, containing functions and types for interacting with the API programmatically.
 The core type is the `WitClient` struct, which must be initialized before any endpoint can be called.

 ## Usage